 Of what use are you to anyone if, you are a great communicator but don’t reach to meetings on time to deliver your pitch, you are bubbling with creative ideas but too lazy to pick up a pen and a notebook and put them on paper, you are a great persuader but have no tolerance to listen…

 All your learned, developed, or natural soft skills become useless if you fail to prove yourself to be responsible, sensitive, committed, reliable and professional.
 Work ethics is a matter of your attitude towards work and life as a whole, and attitude can neither be learned or developed.
-It is either in your nature or can be altered through introspection and realization of areas of improvement
+It is either in your nature or introspection and realization of areas of improvement can alter it.

 Jo apna na ho saka who kisi aur ka kya hoga!
 Filmy, I know, but that’s essentially what integrity is.
 Before anybody else, be true to yourself.

 Integrity is, in essence, an umbrella term for honesty, punctuality, adhering to deadlines, keeping commitments… to sum it up all, being a man of your words.
 (English is a sexist language, don’t blame me).